bungle/lua-resty-route/README.md

 multiple route matchers, middleware, and HTTP and WebSockets handlers to mention a few of its features.

+## Roadmap

+This is a small collection of ideas that may or may not be implemented as a part of `lua-resty-route`.

+1. Add more documentation
+2. Rewrite current middlewares and add new ones
+3. Rewrite current websocket handler
+4. Add route statistics
+5. Add automatic route cleaning (possibly configurable)
+6. Add automatic slash-handling and redirecting (possibly configurable)
+7. Add a more automated way to define redirects
+8. Add support for easy way to define Web Hooks
+9. Add support for "provides", e.g. renderers
+10. Add tests

 ## Matchers

 `lua-resty-route` supports multiple different matchers on routing.
 Right now